TheGubBit/Custom-Object-Display-System/README.md

 # Custom Object Display System
 This is a custom object display system for Roblox written in Luau.

+1. Download and insert the .rbxm file to your Roblox Studio application.
-1. Insert files located inside the service titled folders into their respective Roblox Services.
+2. Insert files located inside the service titled folders into their respective Roblox Services.
 ReplicatedStorage Folder -> ReplicatedStorage Service
-2. That's it
+3. gg no re

 If any issues occur please contact me directly through Twitter or Discord.
 [Twitter](https://twitter.com/TheTweetBit)